bryan6970/GPT-4_Automation/README.md

 ## How to use
 1. Run chatbot.exe
-2. Put your openAI api key into the Hype parameters window
+2. Put your openAI api key into the Hyper parameters window

 Unessary (but good to have steps)
 1. Put a path to a .pickle file for it to load faster